thco227/PortableWashingMachine_BAE305-Project/README.md

 <img src="Motor.png" height="200">

 #### Pumping System
 To test the pumping system we connected tubing to the pumps and filled one bucket with water.
 The tubes ran from the bucket with water to the main system, and back to the bucket of water.
-When testing we ran our code and were able to confirm that the pumps and tubing system were indeed able to takewater from the water bucket, fill the main system, then empty the main system back to the water bucket.
+When testing we ran our code and were able to confirm that the pumps and tubing system were indeed able to take water from the water bucket, fill the main system, then empty the main system back to the water bucket.

 ![Pump Testing Data](https://user-images.githubusercontent.com/128632699/234917565-806b4ccf-d7b0-422a-b616-40089b56d7a7.JPG)
 <img src="Pump.png" height="150">